md-zaman/docker-learning/Mosh/Readme.md.txt

 4. Other version for understanding:
     COPY package.json README.md /app
     - copies two files in the 'app' directory
-    - However, the above instruction is has a syntax error.
+    - However, the above instruction has a syntax error.
 The error is that when using COPY for more than 1 source file, the destination must be a directory and must end in '/' (forward slash).
         So, the correct syntax is: